Why Do We Celebrate Memorial Day?

 A Time for Remembrance and Celebration

 Although there is nothing wrong with enjoying barbeques, time with family and friends, and enjoying nice weather, we shouldn’t forget why Memorial Day exists.
 So, how can you celebrate Memorial Day properly?
-Well, there isn’t an exact right answer, but below are a few suggestions.
+Below are a few suggestions.

 Attend A Memorial Day Event